tobiasanhed/StockViz/README.rst

 - [x] View for adding new investments.
 - [ ] More providers (e.g. Avanza etc.)
 - [ ] Saving and loading investments/portfolios.
+- [ ] Come up with a better name.
+Write suggestions here: ...

 Ideas
 -----